 With social media in the hands of so many young kids and adolescence, sometimes their inner most thoughts are easy to publish online… which is the LAST place it should be.
-A vent, a sadness, an overjoyed moment, a spoken crush, and a weak split second of uncertainty, so many ideas are published on social media.
-Those inner thoughts pass but if posted they are online forever.
+A vent, a sadness, an overjoyed moment, a spoken crush, and a weak split second of uncertainty, so many thoughts are published on social media.
+Those inner thoughts come and go, but if posted online they’re online forever.

 We’ve all said things we regret, but making it a posted topic can haunt us for years.
 The internet forgives no one and is an undying wealth of information, good and bad.
 Keeping a positive online persona is a new reality where future employers, romantic interests, and just about ANYONE can dig up plenty of information.